British Airways: Liveries, logos, and tail fins

-The aeroplanes that British Airways inherited from the four-way merger between BOAC, BEA, Cambrian, and Northeast were temporarily given the text logo "British airways" but retained the original airline's livery.
+The aircraft that British Airways inherited from the four-way merger between BOAC, BEA, Cambrian, and Northeast were temporarily given the text logo "British airways" but retained the original airline's livery.
 With its formation in 1974, British Airways' aeroplanes were given a new white, blue, and red colour scheme with a cropped Union Jack painted on their tail fins, designed by Negus & Negus.
-In 1984, a new livery designed by Landor Associates updated the airline's look as it prepared for privatization.
-For celebrating centenary, BA announced four retro liveries: three on Boeing 747-400 aircraft (one in each of BOAC, Negus & Negus, and Landor Associates liveries), and one A319 in BEA livery.
+In 1984, a new livery designed by Landor Associates updated the airline's look as it prepared for privatisation.
+To celebrate its centenary in 2019, BA announced four retro liveries: three on Boeing 747-400 aircraft (one in each of BOAC, Negus & Negus, and Landor Associates liveries), and one A319 in BEA livery.

 In 1997, there was a controversial change to a new Project Utopia livery; all aircraft used the corporate colours consistently on the fuselage, but tailfins bore one of multiple designs.
 Several people spoke out against the change, including the former prime minister Margaret Thatcher, who famously covered the tail of a model 747 at an event with a handkerchief, to show her displeasure.
 BA's traditional rival, Virgin Atlantic, took advantage of the negative press coverage by applying the Union flag to the winglets of their aircraft along with the slogan "Britain's national flagcarrier".

 In 1999, the CEO of British Airways, Bob Ayling, announced that all BA planes would adopt the tailfin design Chatham Dockyard Union Flag originally intended to be used only on the Concorde, based on the Union Flag.
-All BA aircraft have since borne the Chatham Dockyard Union flag variant of the Project Utopia livery, except for the four retro aircraft.

 Arms

-In 2011, British Airways made a brand relaunch project, in which BA introduced a stylized, metallized version of arms by For People Design to be used along with its Speedmarque logo.
+In 2011, British Airways made a brand relaunch project, in which BA introduced a stylised, metallic version of the arms by For People Design to be used along with its Speedmarque logo.
 This is used exclusively on aircraft, First Wing Lounge and advertisements.

-Loyalty programmes
+In 2024, the damaged letters patent of the arms went up for auction online before being withdrawn.

-British Airways' tiered loyalty programme, called the Executive Club, includes access to special lounges and dedicated "fast" queues.
-BA also invites its top corporate accounts to join a "Premier" incentive programme.
-British Airways operates airside lounges for passengers travelling in premium cabins, and these are available to certain tiers of Executive Club members.
-First class passengers, as well as Gold Executive Club members, are entitled to use First Class Lounges.
-Business class passengers (called Club World or Club Europe in BA terms) as well as Silver Executive Club members may use Business lounges.
-At airports in which BA does not operate a departure lounge, a third party lounge is often provided for premium or status passengers.
-In 2011, due to the merger with Iberia, British Airways announced changes to the Executive Club to maximise integration between the airlines.
-This included the combination and rebranding of Air Miles, BA Miles and Iberia Plus points as the IAG operated loyalty programme Avios.
+Loyalty programme